Pauwlo/Bro/Install/README.md

 Activate Windows if needed.

-Synchronize time & date.

-Hide unwanted icons from the system tray (Bluetooth, or Intel Graphics for example).
+Hide unwanted icons from the system tray (Intel Graphics for example).

 Install system drivers, generally from the PC manufacturer support website.